markahix/AutoMD/README.md

 7. **Analysis** - Analysis of completed production MD.
 Base analyses include RMSD, RMSF, correlation, hydrogen bond analysis, and normal mode/principal component analysis.
 The input file can include additional `cpptraj` commands which will be performed after the base analyses.
 8. **Report** - The report is updated at each stage of the workflow, so this stage primarily ensures that everything is properly compiled and the PDF made available to the end user.

+### AGIMUS Integration

+When installed as part of the AGIMUS suite, AutoMD can call nearly every other module directly.